AbhiXverse/Solidity-journey/Day 15/How Uniswap Works.md

 Liquidity Providers (LPs):

 - How to become an LP:
-    - anyone can provide liquidity to a pool by depositing an equal value of two tokens (e.g: ETH or USDT) into the pool
+    - anyone can provide liquidity to a pool by depositing an equal value of two tokens (e.g: ETH and USDT) into the pool

 - Pool Tokens:
     - In return, LPs receive pool token that represent their share in the pool
     - these tokens track the LP's pro-rata share of the total pool
-    - LP's can r
+    - LP's can redeem pool tokens for the underlying tokens (ETH & USDT) at any time

+Trade Mechanism:

+- Uniswap allows users to swap